DuckySoLucky/hypixel-discord-chat-bridge/README.md

     git clone https://github.com/DuckySoLucky/hypixel-discord-chat-bridge.git

+If you don't already have pnpm installed, install it using:

+    npm install pnpm --gbloal

-Next go into the `hypixel-discord-chat-bridge` folder and install all the dependencies using NPM.
+Next go into the `hypixel-discord-chat-bridge` folder and install all the dependencies using PNPM.

-    npm install
+    pnpm install

 While the dependencies are being installed you can edit the configuration file.
 The configuration file is called `config.example.json`.
 It is pretty self explanatory, but if you need help with it, you can check out the [Configuration](#configuration) section.
 Once you are done editing, save it as another file by the name of `config.json`.